Table of Contents

 Using Divisions will then enter drawdown vouchers pursuant to the Department of Finance regulations.
 Original vendor invoices are to be attached to the triple signed drawdown voucher and sent to finance for payment.
 Blanket requisitions using State Contracts should always contain the phrase, “State Contract Items Only” in the description, to assure that the vendor is aware of the purpose of the Purchase Order and signs it to attest that he understands his obligation to adhere to the terms of the State Contract.

-Please note that is the duty and obligation of the using Division to inspect goods upon delivery and to examine any and all billings to determine their compliance with the pricing of the state contract or any other agreement prior to submitting blanket drawdowns for payment.
+Please note that it is the duty and obligation of the using Division to inspect goods upon delivery and to examine any and all billings to determine their compliance with the pricing of the state contract or any other agreement prior to submitting blanket drawdowns for payment.
 Signatories of the purchase order or vouchers are making a legal testament that they have personal knowledge that the goods or services were provided.
 Any falsification on these documents is considered criminal.

-Inventory/Disposal of Equipment
+Inventory / Disposal of Equipment

 Inventory